 Sometimes you are well and truly screwed by the calendar.
 You’re all set to launch and you realize there’s a holiday or an event that makes your pre-planned sequence of content and email release less than ideal.

 You end up having to figure out how not to have your sequence mean that you’re mailing part of it on Christmas – or Christmas Eve.
-Same goes with Thanksgiving – there’s the day itself, and then there are the before and after days when people are traveling, so that’s going to have an impact on open rates and click-throughs for those in that country.
+Same goes with American Thanksgiving – there’s the day itself, and then there are the before and after days when people are traveling, so that’s going to have an impact on open rates and click-throughs for those in that country.

 Sometimes you are well and truly screwed by outside events.
 Something prevents you from promoting when you wanted to and you have to shift to a non-ideal time.
 Or you’re all set to launch the second week of February, and at the end of January you discover a competitor is releasing a similar product around the same time.
 So you’re scrambling to move your launch dates and the calendar isn’t doing you any favors.